arthur-r-oliveira/rinha-backend-golang/low-level-design.md

 ### 1.2.
 Data Structures (Structs)

 In Go, you create complex data types using `structs`.
 A struct is a collection of fields.
-It's similar to a `class` in Java or C# but without methods.
+It's similar to a `class` in Java or C# but without methods directly inside the struct definition.

 **Example from our code (`models/models.go`):**